hyperspy/hyperspy/doc/user_guide/visualisation.rst

 an array with ``dtype=object``.
 Each of those values will be set as the index changes.

 ..
 NOTE::
-    Only kwargs which can be passed to :py:meth:`matplotlib.collections.Collection.set` can be dynamic.
+    Only kwargs which can be passed to :meth:`matplotlib.collections.Collection.set` can be dynamic.

 If we want to plot a series of points, we can use the following code, in this case both the ``sizes`` and ``offsets`` kwargs are dynamic and change with each index.